Tutorial

 plug Plug.Parsers

-This now mean, that all incoming webhooks have there signature and body assigned to conn assigns.
+This now means that all incoming webhooks have their signature and body assigned to conn assigns.

 Validate the Coinbase signing secret in the controller